Cosillow/Hello-Game-physics-based-custom-engine-/README.md

 ```

 ## TODO
+* cameras should be owned by game and have shared pointer with renderwindow (could be multiple in the future)

 * look at hitbox, make it not update every time?
 * make oldposition and newposition protected
   * api following that